kbd/blue/README.md

 learn how to make it a gem.
 Other todos before release include Tilt support, a nice interface for Sinatra, and partials/includes.

+Also, I'm pretty new to Ruby so please feel free to offer style suggestions.

 Basic Usage
 -----------